 12. I have a professorship in the professorship programme funded by the Foundation.
 Can I apply for project funding?

 If, at the application date, you belong to the professorship programme funded by the Foundation, you can apply for project funding, but not for your own salary for the whole project period ahead.

 Yes.
 For researchers funded by the Foundation who wish to publish their peer-reviewed texts in journals and conference publications, these must be freely accessible online.
-The Foundation funds OA publication costs with a flat-rate grant of SEK 30,000 per project, which is automatically added in the application system.
+The Foundation funds OA publication and other costs related to dissemination of project results with a flat-rate grant, which is automatically added in the application system.
+Read more here.